Academy of Nutrition and Dietetics: Criticism of partnerships with food companies

 A 1995 report, noted the Academy received funding from companies like McDonald's, PepsiCo, The Coca-Cola Company, Sara Lee, Abbott Nutrition, General Mills, Kellogg's, Mars, McNeil Nutritionals, SOYJOY, Truvia, Unilever, and The Sugar Association as corporate sponsorship.
 The Academy also partners with ConAgra Foods, which produces Orville Redenbacker, Slim Jims, Hunt's Ketchup, SnackPacks, and Hebrew National hot dogs, to maintain the American Dietetic Association/ConAgra Foods Home Food Safety...It's in Your Hands program.
 Additionally, the Academy earns revenue from corporations by selling space at its booth during conventions, doing this for soft drinks and candy makers.

 In April 2013, a dietitian working on a panel charged with setting policy on genetically modified foods for the academy contended she was removed for pointing out that two of its members had ties to Monsanto, one of the biggest makers of genetically modified seeds.
 The resulting controversy highlighted the fact that Ms. Smith Edge, chairwoman of the committee charged with developing the GMO policy, is a senior vice president at the International Food Information Council, which is largely financed by food, beverage and agriculture businesses, including companies like DuPont, Bayer CropScience and Cargill, companies that were among the biggest financial opponents of a State of California GMO labeling initiative.

 The Academy maintains that being at the "same table" with food companies is important in order to exert a positive influence over their products and message, although critics describe this as an "unhealthy alliance" between the Academy and junk food companies.
 The accusation is that despite what good may come of such programs, it ultimately whitewashes (similar to the greenwashing efforts of environmentally irresponsible companies) the brand's role in the country's food ecosystem.
-Watchdogs note that the Academy rarely criticizes food companies, believing it to be out of fear of "biting the hand that feeds them."
+Watchdogs note that the Academy rarely criticises food companies, believing it to be out of fear of "biting the hand that feeds them."
 Nutrition expert Marion Nestle opined that she believed that as long as the AND partners with the makers of food and beverage products, "its opinions about diet and health will never be believed [to be] independent."
 Public health lawyer Michele Simon, who researches and writes about the food industry and food politics, has voiced similar concerns stating, "AND [is] deeply embedded with the food industry, and often communicate[s] messaging that is industry friendly."
 A 2011 survey, found that 80% of Academy members are critical of the Academy's position.
 They believe that the Academy is endorsing corporate sponsors and their products when it allows their sponsorship.

 In March 2015, Academy had endorsed Kraft Singles cheese product with the 'Kids Eat Right' label.
 Due to negative publicity, they entered into negotiations with Kraft to cancel this endorsement.

-The organization also publishes nutrition facts sheets for the general public, which food companies pay $20,000 to take part in writing the documents.
+The organisation also publishes nutrition facts sheets for the general public, which food companies pay $20,000 to take part in writing the documents.
 A list of these publications for the general public include: